Generalization in the Face of Adaptivity: A Bayesian Perspective: Introduction

+We prove these theorems via a new notion, \emph{pairwise concentration (PC)} (Definition \ref{def:PC}), which captures the extent to which replacing one dataset by another would be ``noticeable,'' given a particular query-response sequence.
+This is thus a function of particular differing datasets (instead of worst-case over elements), and it also depends on the actual issued queries.
+We then build a composition toolkit (Theorem \ref{thm:PCcomp}) that allows us to track PC losses over multiple computations.
+The PC notion allows for more careful analysis of the information encoded by the query-response sequence than differential privacy does.

-In the present paper, we give a simple new characterization (Lemma~\ref{lem:BayesStabEqCov}) that shows explicitly that the harms of adaptivity come from the covariance between the behavior of the future queries and a Bayes factor-based measure of how much information about the data sample was encoded in the responses given to past queries.
+In order to leverage this more careful analysis of the information encoded in query-response sequences, we rely on a simple new characterization (Lemma \ref{lem:covStab}) that shows explicitly that the harms of adaptivity come from the covariance between the behavior of the future queries and a Bayes factor-based measure of how much information about the data sample was encoded in the responses to the issued queries.
 Our characterization gives insight into how differential privacy protects against adaptivity, and then allows us to step away from this worst-case approach.
-What differential privacy accomplishes is that it bounds a worst-case version of the Bayes factor.
-But this can be overkill: for the purposes of statistical validity, we do not care about the \emph{worst-case} Bayes factor but its typical case, and even if the results of past queries fully encoded the data sample, there would only be a risk of overfitting if an analyst were to \emph{leverage} this encoded information in her choice of future queries.
+What differential privacy accomplishes is that it bounds a worst-case version of the Bayes factor; however, as this new characterization makes clear, it is sufficient to bound the ``typical'' Bayes factor in order to avoid overfitting.